rust-lang/edition-guide/src/rust-2018/module-system/path-clarity.md

 name, and if you have a bunch of files open in your editor, you can clearly see their names, instead of having a bunch of tabs named `mod.rs`.

-# Uniform paths
+### `use` paths

 ![Minimum Rust version: 1.32](https://img.shields.io/badge/Minimum%20Rust%20Version-1.32-brightgreen.svg)

-The uniform paths variant of Rust 2018 simplifies and unifies path handling compared to Rust 2015.
+Rust 2018 simplifies and unifies path handling compared to Rust 2015.
 In Rust 2015, paths work differently in `use` declarations than they do elsewhere.
 In particular, paths in `use` declarations would always start from the crate root, while paths in other code implicitly started from the current scope.
 Those differences didn't have any effect in the top-level module, which meant that everything would seem straightforward until working on a project large enough to have submodules.

-In the uniform paths variant of Rust 2018, paths in `use` declarations and in other code almost always work the same way, both in the top-level module and in any submodule.
+In Rust 2018, paths in `use` declarations and in other code work the same way, both in the top-level module and in any submodule.
 You can use a relative path from the current scope, a path starting from an external crate name, or a path starting with `crate`, `super`, or `self`.

 Code that looked like this: